projectit-org/ProjectIt-documentation/src/routes/060_Under_the_Hood/020_The_PiTool_Interfaces/020_PiScoper_Interface.md

 #  PiScoper

 An object that implements `PiScoper` is able to return the named elements that are visible for a certain AST node.
-This node can be a 'normal' model element or it can be a namespace.
+This node can be a 'normal' model element, or it can be a namespace.
 If the node is a 'normal' element, the names visbible in its (lexical) surrounding namespace are returned.